Back to Basics (The Temptations album)

 Back to Basics is the second of two studio albums released by American soul group The Temptations in 1983.
 The album saw the group reunited with former producer Norman Whitfield, and would also be the first to feature Ron Tyson as first tenor, who would eventually become the second-longest serving member in the group’s history.
 It would also be the last studio album with longtime frontman Dennis Edwards before his second departure and the first appearance of Edwards’ successor Ali-Ollie Woodson.

 Recording

 The Temptations had briefly left their long-time home of Motown for Atlantic Records in the late 1970s, but the two studio albums they released there were not successful and Atlantic released them from their contract.
 The band returned to Motown in the early 1980s and still struggled to be commercially viable, so they returned to record producer Norman Whitfield, who had recorded several of the band's hits in the 1960s for this album.
 The group performed at the Motown 25 anniversary concert and then immediately went to the studio for these sessions, but experienced problems with Dennis Edwards being unreliable due to partying and drug abuse.
-To compensate, the group brought in Ali-Ollie Woodson (who only performs on one track) to replace Edwards.
-Former member Glenn Leonard is featured on "Isn't The Night Fantasic" (originally from their Power album).
+To compensate, the group brought in Ali-Ollie Woodson, who filled in for Edwards on one track ("Stop the World Right Here (I Wanna Get Off)").
+Woodson would officially replace Edwards in The Temptations the following year (1984).
+Former member Glenn Leonard is featured on "Isn't The Night Fantastic" (originally from their Power album).